Japan, South Korea renew ties at Tokyo summit

 Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol both stressed the importance of improved ties as they opened Thursday's summit, hours after a North Korean missile launch and encounters between Japanese and Chinese vessels in disputed waters.

-“I'm delighted that a chance has come for us to open a new chapter of Japan-South Korea relations together,” Kishida said in his opening remark.
-He added that their meeting will mark the resumption of regular visits between the leaders, which have been on hold for more than a decade.
+In his opening remarks, Kishida said that the meeting will mark the resumption of regular visits between the leaders, which have been on hold for more than a decade.
+He told a joint news conference that the countries had agreed to resume defense dialogue and vice-ministerial strategic talks, while also restarting a process of trilateral communication among Japan, South Korea and China.

+“Cherry blossoms just started blooming in Tokyo this week, and after a long winter season, in terms of our bilateral relations, Japan is now able to welcome the president of South Korea for the first time in 12 years,” Kishida said.

 Yoon said Thursday's meeting “has special significance as it shows the people of both countries that South Korea-Japan relations are off to a new beginning after being plagued by various issues.”
 He added that the two countries that share same democratic values “are partners that must cooperate on security, economic issues and global agendas.”